getsling/team-labels/README.md

 # team-labels

-> A GitHub App built with [Probot](https://github.com/probot/probot) that Add labels to issues and PRs based on the assignee.
+A GitHub App built with [Probot](https://github.com/probot/probot) that adds labels to issues and PRs based on the assignee.

 ## Setup